 Heading into my first bikini competition I had at least one hundred random questions.

-Even though I wasn’t new to fitness in general, competing in bodybuilding is another beast entirely!
+Even though I wasn’t new to fitness in general, competing in bikini competition is another beast entirely!
+I was stepping into my very first bikini competition prep and things were about to get real!

 Thankfully I had a knowledgeable coach and other competitors I met along the way to help answer my questions.
 I also read any blog I could find on ‘what to know’ before your first show.